paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-059-retail-policies-for-natural-gas-utilities.md

 (3) the effects of the proposals on other provisions of this Act on gas utility rate structures.

-**(d) Public participation** The Secretary shall provide for public participation in the conduct of the study under subsection (a) of this section, and the preparation of proposals under subsection (b) of this section.
+**(d) Public participation** The Secretary shall provide for public participation in the conduct of the study under subsection (a), and the preparation of proposals under subsection (b).

 ### Statutory Notes